 These young people are quite aware that the powers that be will not like them teaching such things, but there’s really nothing else for them to do.
 The alternative is to embrace parasitism: to live and die as bureaucrat-controlled zombies.

-And so they’ve chosen life, even if it comes at a price.
+And so they’ve chosen life, even if their choice comes at a price.

 More next time.